 Wall with round window

-The same can be seen on the Tarellian ship in TNG: "Haven", on Aldea in "When the Bough Breaks", in Manheim's lab in "We'll Always Have Paris" and on Gagarin IV in "Unnatural Selection".
+The same partial set can be seen on the Tarellian ship in TNG: "Haven", on Aldea in "When the Bough Breaks", in Manheim's lab in "We'll Always Have Paris" and on Gagarin IV in "Unnatural Selection".

 The round base on top of which the distortion formed in TNG: "We'll Always Have Paris" was originally seen aboard the Batris in TNG: "Heart of Glory" where it formed part of the ceiling of the Talarian warp core.